chenzxlabhzau/pyMeSHSim/README.rst

 =======================
 | MetaMap is the base implement of the subpackage metamapWrap.
 | You need to activate a UMLS Terminology Services (UTS) account to fetch MetaMap.
 Please see `MetaMap <https://metamap.nlm.nih.gov/>`_ for more information.
-| The 2016 version has some important featrue, it will be helpful when parsing the text.

     MetaMap depends on Java.
 To install openJDK::